ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPlaybackWatershed*

-Sets the PlaybackWatershed setting to ON or OFF, determining whether project-specific watershed rules should be applied to non-live content.
-This feature is useful for enforcing content restrictions based on the project's guidelines, ensuring appropriate content playback.
+Enables or disables the playback watershed setting, which helps enforce content viewing restrictions based on user-defined preferences.
+This feature is useful for managing access to age-sensitive or restricted content during playback.

 ### Related Functions
-[getPlaybackWatershed](#getPlaybackWatershed) : Retrieves the current status of the PlaybackWatershed setting.
+[getPlaybackWatershed](#getPlaybackWatershed) : Retrieves the current status of the playback watershed setting.

 ### Events